-The master plan also allocates space for a new community residential treatment facility (RTF) of 48 beds, contingent on completion of a parallel study to site community facilities throughout the region.
-With or without the community RTF, this plan projects a significant decrease in civil commitment patients served at WSH.
+The WSH master plan also allocates space for a new community residential treatment facility (RTF) of 48 beds, as one possible site within the western Washington region identified for such a facility.
+The siting of this residential facility on the WSH campus is not a certainty.

-Taken together, the changes in WSH and CSTC facilities will support the patient projections shown in Table 1.
+Taken together, the changes in WSH and CSTC facilities will support the patient projections shown in "Table 1: Existing & Projected Bed Counts".
+The development of specific projects and their effect on overall capacity at the WSH Site is shown in "Table 2: Site Capacity, New Construction & Demolitions".